Arkansas vows to keep pushing for executions despite setback

 - If former Seahawk Marshawn Lynch comes back to NFL, don’t expect happy return | Matt Calkins

 Gov. Asa Hutchinson had set an aggressive schedule of as many as eight executions by the end of April, when the state’s supply of a key lethal injection drug expires.
 Davis and Bruce Ward were supposed to be the first two of those Monday but Ward received a stay of execution and the state did not appeal the decision.
-The state did challenge a stay granted to Davis but the U.S. Supreme Court declined to reverse it.
+The state did challenge a stay granted to Davis but the last-minute U.S. Supreme Court ruling ensured that he would not enter the death chamber Monday.

-Despite the setbacks, Attorney General Leslie Rutledge said Arkansas would press ahead with the other planned executions, including two set for Thursday night — Ledell Lee and Stacey Johnson.
+Despite the setbacks, Attorney General Leslie Rutledge said Arkansas would press ahead with other planned executions, including two set for Thursday — Ledell Lee and Stacey Johnson.

 “There are five scheduled executions remaining with nothing preventing them from occurring, but I will continue to respond to any and all legal challenges brought by the prisoners,” Rutledge said.

-Lawyers for the inmates were not immediately available after the U.S. Supreme court ruling.
+Lawyers for the inmates were not immediately available after the U.S. Supreme Court ruling.

 Earlier in the day, the state had cleared two of the main obstacles to resuming executions.
 The 8th U.S. Circuit Court of Appeals reversed a federal judge’s ruling blocking the executions over the use of midazolam, a sedative used in flawed executions in other states.
 The state Supreme Court also lifted a lower court ruling preventing the state from using another lethal injection drug that a supplier said was sold to be used for medical purposes, not executions.